-The courage to lead: 10 bold moves to make
+The courage to lead: 10 bold moves for transformational change

 The first priority in leading transformative change in literacy is to create a team of diverse and invested parties to ask those big questions and take those bold steps.
 These are ten bold steps and big questions for a leader to consider.